Eight go on trial over 2016 Bastille Day truck attack in Nice | Law-Order

 Eight go on trial over 2016 Bastille Day truck attack in Nice

-They could not say whether the defendants would plead guilty or deny any wrongdoing.
-A lawyer for Ramzi Kevin Arefa, the only one of the defendants facing a possible life term, did not respond when asked how Arefa would plead.
-Little has been said publicly by the accused or their lawyers.
+ROAD RAGE Described by neighbours as a "frightening" man with a tense personality, Lahouaiej Bouhlel had months before his rampage been handed a six-month suspended sentence for hurling a wooden pallet at another driver in a road rage incident.

+French media including Le Monde and Liberation this week reported accounts by his wife of severe domestic violence by a husband who beat her, raped her and threatened to kill her and their children if she left him.
+Lahouaiej Bouhlel drank alcohol, ate pork and showed no interest in religion, they quoted his wife as telling investigators after the attack.
+He started looking up Islamist content online weeks before the attack, Le Monde wrote.

-Three of the accused, allegedly close friends of the attacker, are accused of participation in a terrorist criminal association for helping him obtain weapons and the truck.
-Two of those face 20 years in jail, while the other - Arefa - faces a life sentence.
+Three of the accused, close friends of the attacker, are accused of participation in a terrorist criminal association for helping him obtain weapons and the truck.
+Two of those face 20 years in jail, while one faces a life sentence.
 The five other defendants are accused of helping indirectly through arms trafficking and face shorter sentences.
 One of that group will be tried in absentia.

+"Some people are hoping the trial will help them move forward," said Jean-Claude Hubler, who chairs the Life for Nice victims' association.
+"Some are so angry that for them the trial will not lead to anything significant - we know that the terrorist is dead."

-Because many among the 850 plaintiffs are based in Nice, the trial, which will take place in Paris, will be broadcast there too.
-The verdict is expected in December.
-(Additional reporting by Tangi Salaun Writing by Ingrid Melander Editing by Frances Kerry)
+Hubler said he and a number of other victims were more interested in seeing whether officials will, separately from this trial, face sanctions for what he said was a lack of security to protect the Bastille Day celebrations.
+The trial verdict is expected in December.
+(Additional reporting by Tangi Salaun Writing by Ingrid Melander, Editing by Frances Kerry and Ed Osmond)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)